SkidMarc25/yumepokeredX/docs/move_changes.md

 # Move changes

 Moves have been rebalanced to enhance the viability of certain Pokémon and to offer players a broader range of strategic options.
 The changes are deliberately minimalistic, ensuring that they remain true to the original Gen 1 experience.
-No mechanics from later generations have been introduced—meaning no new types, no weather effects, no moves that alter stats, and no physical/special split, etc.
+No mechanics from later generations have been introduced—meaning no new types, no weather effects, no damaging moves that alter stats, no physical/special split, etc.

 Feedback is encouraged, as long as it aligns with the goal of maintaining the classic Gen 1 feel!